lmjohns3/theanets/docs/quickstart.rst

 ==================

-Having chosen a model class to use for your task, and a set of layer sizes that you want in your model, you will create a :class:`theanets.main.Experiment` to construct your model.
+Having chosen a model class to use for your task, and a set of layer sizes that you want in your model, you will create a :class:`Experiment
+<theanets.main.Experiment>` to construct your model.

 There are two required arguments: the class of the model to create, and the ``layers`` keyword argument, which specifies the number and size of the layers